Last Updated: November 2023

 Believers are the followers of the messengers of Allah.
-By following the messenger of their time, they become the group of the same religion which has been given to all generations of humanity.
+By following the messenger of their time, they become a group of the same religion which has been given to all generations of humanity.
 They all believe in the SAME GOD and the same Message.
 They all believe that their God is One God; the messenger He has sent to their community is true; the Message he gives about this life and Hereafter is true; and the communication between Allah and His messenger occurs through the Angel.

 A true believer can easily identify the true Message and feel no hesitation to join the followership of the next messenger.
 However, one who is already a half-hearted believer cannot understand that the transition is a part of time; and the new message is the revival of the Original Message.